editor-framework/generator/generators/app/templates/misc/README.tmpl.md

 ## Feedback & Contribution

-- Join our [community on slack](https://fireball-slack.herokuapp.com), then access with http://fireball.slack.com/
+- Join our [community on slack](https://<%= projectCodeName %>-slack.herokuapp.com), then access with http://<%= projectCodeName %>.slack.com/
-- If you have questions about a specific page of documentation, use the disqus sidebar on the left of [Fireball Documentation Site](http://docs.fireball-x.com).
+- If you have questions about a specific page of documentation, use the disqus sidebar on the left of [<%= projectName %> Documentation Site](http://docs.<%= projectCodeName %>.com).
-- If you have any suggestion/feedback/problem, feel free to [submit an issue](https://github.com/fireball-x/fireball/issues).
+- If you have any suggestion/feedback/problem, feel free to [submit an issue](https://github.com/<%= repo %>/issues).
-- If you want to contribute to this project, please read [Contributing Guidelines](https://github.com/fireball-x/fireball/blob/master/CONTRIBUTING.md).
+- If you want to contribute to this project, please read [Contributing Guidelines](https://github.com/<%= repo %>/blob/master/CONTRIBUTING.md).

 ## Trouble Shooting